World's Strongest Woman

+World's Strongest Woman is an annual strongwoman contest.
+It has been known at various times as the Strongwoman World Championships, World's Strongest Lady, and United Strongmen Women's World Championships.

+History

-World's Strongest Woman (later known as Strongwoman World Championships, World's Strongest Lady and United Strongmen Women's World Championships) is an annual strongwoman contest.
-The event is often regarded as the most prestigious event in the sport, analogous to World's Strongest Man; however, with the growing popularity of alternative events such as the Rogue Invitational and Arnold Strongwoman Classic, many major competitors have opted to focus on other competitions.
-From 2001 to 2003, it was held during the same time and same location as World's Strongest Man.
+The inaugural event was held in 1997 and was not held for another three consecutive years.
+From 2001 to 2003, the event was held at the same time and place as World's Strongest Man.
 After the withdrawal of sponsors TWI and BBC, the International Federation of Strength Athletes replaced it with the Strongwoman World Championships from 2005 to 2008.
-The contest returned as the World's Strongest Lady in 2011, and from 2012 as the United Strongmen Women's World Championships, before reverting back to its original name in 2016.

-Since 2019, the competition was held in Daytona Beach, United States.
-The 2023 competition was held in Charleston, West Virginia and the 2024 edition in Madison, Wisconsin.
-In 2025 the completion will be in Arlington Texas November 20th - 23rd.
+The contest returned as the World's Strongest Lady in 2011, and from 2012 to 2014 as the United Strongmen Women's World Championships, before reverting back to its original name in 2016.
+From 2019 to 2022 the competition was held in Daytona Beach, United States by Official Strongman Games.
+The 2023 competition was held in Charleston, West Virginia, 2024 edition in Madison, Wisconsin and 2025 edition in Arlington, Texas.

+2025 controversy

+In 2025, transgender athlete Jammie Booker initially won the event and was presented with the trophy.
+Two days after the event, she was disqualified due to being "biologically male".
+Andrea Thompson, who had finished second, was declared the winner.